 I don’t know about you, but I’m super sensitive to the various phases of my cycle.
 When I’m ovulating, I feel like Beyoncé.
 In the week that follows—known as the luteal phase or, more commonly, PMS hell week—I seem to suddenly transform into a combination of Mommie Dearest’s Joan Crawford and Sadness from Inside Out.
 Then, the whole thing climaxes in a day of excruciating pain, after which my period comes and my head stops spinning like the little girl’s in The Exorcist.
 Finally, I endure a few days of just general yuck before I’m able to feel “normal” again.
 Until the whole process cycles back, of course.

 Same?
 You might, then, want to consider planning your wedding around your period.
-A quick forum search tells me that many a bride-to-be is already on top of this idea, with the majority sharing tips for skipping your period so you don’t have to deal with it on your wedding day; however, according to Alisa Vitti, an integrative nutritionist, hormone expert, and the best-selling author of WomanCode, you may actually want to do the opposite.
+A quick forum search tells me that many a bride-to-be is already on top of this idea, with the majority sharing tips for skipping your period so you don’t have to deal with it on your wedding day; however, there might be more to the story.
+We tapped ob-gyn Amy Roskin and integrative nutritionist and hormone expert Alisa Vitti to find out the truth about how to handle your menstrual cycle on the big day.

 Vitti, who is known as “the hormone whisperer,” tells me she intentionally scheduled her wedding to take place while she was on her period.
 But, why?
 “During menstruation, the left and right hemispheres of your brain communicate maximally across the corpus callosum, which is this bundle of nerves that goes between the two hemispheres,” she explains.
 “I love doing important things—like when I gave a TED talk—during this time because I’m able to be the most present.”
 Timing her wedding in this way, she says, helped her to avoid a phenomenon commonly reported among brides: feeling as though the events were a blur.
 “I remember every moment from my wedding day,” she says by way of contrast.